mithulix/Pc-Wizardry/README.md

 We'd love to hear your feedback and suggestions.
 Feel free to report any issues, make feature requests, or contribute to this project by submitting pull requests.

-Enjoy building your dream PC configuration with PC Builder!
+Enjoy building your dream PC configuration with PC Wizardry!

-Thank you for visiting the PC Builder website!
+Thank you for visiting the PC Wizardry website!